 A smart solution

-To ensure that you get the strongest property management insurance protection at the best rates, Insuramerica of Florida:
+To help you get the property management insurance protection at the competitive rates, Insuramerica of Florida:

-- Negotiates on your behalf to obtain a comprehensive, all-in-one program designed to cover all aspects of your property portfolio with the best coverage available in the market.
+- Negotiates on your behalf to provide program options designed to cover different aspects of your property portfolio with coverage that matches your described needs.

 - Develops commercial property insurance programs for property managers on behalf of the owners of the properties that they manage.